+Figure 8 The data gataway display on the CC-USB

-3291 Data way Display by Kinetic Systems: The data way indicates the state of all the data way signals with LED lights during the cycle.
+CCUSB front panel 3291 Data way Display by Kinetic Systems: The data way indicates the state of all the data way signals with LED lights during the cycle.
+Ensured we had proper signals from the TDC (Fig. 8).

 NIM COMPONENTS